-The fifth largest city in the United States employs an estimated 230,000 healthcare workers.
-That means you’ll have your pick of great nursing jobs in Phoenix.
+The fifth-largest city in the United States employs an estimated 238,000 healthcare workers.
+That means you’ll have your pick of great nursing jobs in Phoenix, whether you’re searching for full-time, part-time, contract, temporary, or per diem positions positions.
 The city also has much to offer in terms of culture and history — all at a relatively affordable cost of living.
 Learn more about what Phoenix has in store for nursing professionals.

 Quick Facts About Nursing Jobs in Phoenix, AZ